-Note: Faculty mentors must approve summary narratives and application, so it's strongly recommended to have your faculty mentor review your application and summary narrative before attending an Application Review Session (ARS).
+Note: Faculty mentors must approve summary narratives and application, so it's strongly recommended to ask your faculty mentor review your application and summary narrative before attending and receiving feedback at an Application Review Session.

 CSU COMPETITION GUIDELINES

-Each entry(oral presentation plus written summary) will be judged on the following:
+Both the oral presentation and written summary will be judged on the following:

 • Clarity of purpose